Eachwick

-Eachwick is a hamlet and former civil parish 11 mi from Morpeth, now in the parish of Stamfordham, in the county of Northumberland, England.
-In 1951 the parish had a population of 69.
+Eachwick is a hamlet in the civil parish of Stamfordham, in the county of Northumberland, England.
+It is 11 mi from Morpeth.

 History

 The name "Eachwick" is uncertain and may mean 'Oak-tree specialized-farm' or 'Aeca's specialized-farm'.
 Eachwick was formerly a township in Heddon-on-the-Wall parish, from 1866 Eachwick was a civil parish in its own right until it was abolished and merged to create Stamfordham on 1 April 1955.
+In 1951 the parish had a population of 69.
 There are earthworks of Eachwick medieval village, that existed in AD 1296.